MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How parameters are estimated</b> </summary>literature; data-driven</details>

-<details><summary> <b>Details on parameters estimation</b> </summary>1) literature: range of latent period, infectious period, and generation time parameters; 2) data-driven: sensitivity analysis to select them with Approximate Bayesian Computation and MAP with uniform prior for R0</details>
+<details><summary> <b>Details on parameters estimation</b> </summary>1) literature: range of latent period, infectious period, and generation time parameters; 2) data-driven: sensitivity analysis to select them with ABC and MAP with uniform prior for R0</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) an impressive number of parameters are considered to model the mobility in a very precise way 2) intersting model that combine an agent-based and a compartmental model</details>